It is widely reported that 1% of the population owns as much as the poorest 50%.

 Until recently, it was a relatively good solution given the low interest rates.
 As a result, jobs have been created.
 Even if a few people have disproportionally benefited, the overall impact was positive.

 During the last few years, the environment has significantly changed.
-The companies that fare better are the ones in the technology which don’t require many employees.
+The companies that fare better are the ones in the technology sector which don’t require many employees.
 For example, let’s compare Facebook and Pfizer.
 The market cap for Facebook Inc is around $760bn and employs 52,500 whereas, Pfizer’s market cap – a pharmaceutical company – is $200bn and it has 88,300 employees.

 (By the way, Amazon’s market cap is $1.6 trillion and it has 840,400 employees – this is a significant bigger number than Facebook because Amazon needs many to work at their warehouses.
 Note though that most of these jobs are part-time and earn minimum wage.).